davidcelis/api-benchmarks/README.md

 # API Benchmarks

 This repository provides applications in various Ruby web frameworks for the purposes of easy benchmarking.
-All benchmarks are currently run using [wrk][wrk], though more benchmarking tools may be used in the future.
-Each web framework implements a sample application that I like to call "Wiggles".
+All benchmarks are currently run using [wrk][wrk], though other benchmarking tools may be used in the future.

 ## Setup